-While you may embed hyperlinks in your documents, highly recommend doing so carefully, and at your own risk.
-Currently, there is no validation that occurs within the Court’s system that would reject your document based on the fact that it contains hyperlinks.
-However, other problems may occur once your document is accepted and file stamped by the Court, including:
+While a filer may embed hyperlinks in documents, it is highly recommend one do so carefully—and at the filer’s own risk.
+Currently, no validation occurs within the Court’s system that rejects documents based on the fact that it contains hyperlinks.
+However, other problems may occur once the court accepts and file stamps the document including:

-- External hyperlinks or links to outside resources or web sites become “dead links” or no longer work.
+- External hyperlinks, or links to outside resource / web sites, in time wind up as dead links or no longer work.

 If hyperlinks aren’t necessary, don’t include them.
-If you must reference an outside resource, do it the “old fashioned way” by quoting and providing bibliographical information to the source.
+If a filer must reference an outside resource, quoting and provided bibliographical information to the source.
 Filers may also consider bookmarking a PDF instead of hyperlinks if you need to point to other sections of a PDF.